1,000+ Opportunities

 Created with NationBuilder – Theme by Tectonica

-Based on current listing details, eligibility includes: Regional nonprofits, collaboratives, and economic development organizations in Massachusetts.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Regional nonprofits, collaboratives, and economic development organizations in Massachusetts.
+Confirm the full requirements in the official notice before applying.

 Community One Stop for Growth is a grant portal from the Massachusetts Executive Office of Economic Development (EOED) that provides municipalities and organizations streamlined access to 14 state economic development grant programs.
 Programs fund housing, placemaking, planning and zoning, site preparation, building construction, and infrastructure projects.
 Funding amounts vary by program.
 Eligible applicants include municipalities, nonprofits, and developers across Massachusetts.
 Applications open May 4 through June 4, 2026, with awards announced in October.
 An optional Expression of Interest period runs through early June, with virtual office hours and webinars available through spring 2026.